brunocassol/linux-pc/README.md

 ##### VS Code settings.json:
 	{
 	    "workbench.welcome.enabled": false,
 	    // Pick 'gofmt', 'goimports' or 'goreturns' to run on format.
 	    "go.formatTool": "goimports",
 	    // Configure glob patterns for excluding files and folders.
 	    "files.exclude": {
 	        "**/.git": true,
 	        "**/.svn": true,
 	        "**/.hg": true,
 	        "**/.DS_Store": true,
 	        "**/debug": true,
 	        "**/*.exe": true
 	    },
 	  // When enabled, will trim trailing whitespace when saving a file.
 	    "files.trimTrailingWhitespace": true,
 	    // Controls if the minimap is shown "editor.minimap.enabled": true,
 	    // Render the actual characters on a line (as opposed to color blocks) "editor.minimap.renderCharacters": false,
 	    // Limit the width of the minimap to render at most a certain number of columns "editor.minimap.maxColumn": 80,
 	    // A multiplier to be used on the `deltaX` and `deltaY` of mouse wheel scroll events "editor.mouseWheelScrollSensitivity": 1,
 	    "files.autoSave": "off",
 	    "files.autoSaveDelay": 1000,
 	    "editor.fontFamily": "'DejaVu Sans Mono','Droid Sans Mono', 'Courier New', monospace, 'Droid Sans Fallback'", "workbench.iconTheme": "vs-seti",
 	    // Use gotype on the file currently being edited and report any semantic or syntactic errors found after configured delay.
 	    "go.liveErrors": {
 	        "enabled": true,
 	        "delay": 500
 	    },
-		"go.useLanguageServer": true,
+	    "go.useLanguageServer": false,
 	    "go.autocompleteUnimportedPackages": true,
 	    "telemetry.enableTelemetry": false,
-		"telemetry.enableCrashReporter": false
+	    "telemetry.enableCrashReporter": false,
+	    "editor.fontSize": 16
 	}

 ##### VS Code tasks.json: